 - 1. Junior standing. - 2.
-A Texas State GPA of 2.50 or higher. - 3.
-Texas Higher Education Assessment (THEA) scores of at least 220 in writing, and 230 in reading and mathematics or documentation of exemptions or equivalencies. - 4.
-Completion of the mathematics and science formative assessments. - 5.
-College level skills in reading, oral and written communication, critical thinking, and mathematics: - a.
+An SWT GPA of 2.50 or higher. - Texas Academic Skills Program (TASP) scores of at least 220 in writing, and 230 in reading and mathematics or documentation of exemptions or equivalencies. - College level skills in reading, oral and written communication, critical thinking, and mathematics: - a.
 Reading: Successful completion of PHIL 1305 or its equivalent. - b.
-Oral Communication: Successful completion of COMM 1310 or its equivalent. - c.
-Written Communication: Grades of "C" or higher in ENG 1310 and 1320 or their equivalents. - d.
+Oral Communication: Successful completion of COMM 1310 or its equivalent. - Written Communication: Grades of "C" or higher in ENG 1310 and 1320 or their equivalents. - d.
 Critical Thinking: Successful completion of PHIL 1305 or its equivalent. - e.
-Mathematics: A grade of "C" or higher in MATH 1315 or 1319 or 2417 or 2471 for Interdisciplinary Studies majors or successful completion of the mathematics requirement in the selected major for high school and alllevel certificates. - 6.
+Mathematics: A grade of "C" or higher in MATH 1315 or 1319 or 2417 or 2471 for Interdisciplinary Studies majors or successful completion of the mathematics requirement in the selected major for high school and all-level certificates. - 5.
 "C" or higher grade in CI 3310.